Root hits ton as England take command

 The late wicket boosted West Indies who had otherwise been wasteful on another flat pitch.

-The tourists had earlier handed debuts to Saqib Mahmood and fellow seamer Matt Fisher - the latter a late replacement for Craig Overton who was ruled out with illness.
+The tourists earlier handed debuts to Saqib Mahmood and fellow seamer Matt Fisher - the latter a late replacement for Craig Overton who was ruled out with illness.

 Late wicket takes shine off England's day